twurple/twurple/docs/migration/index.md

 :::

-## Replace `RefreshableAuthProvider` with {@RefreshingAuthProvider} & make use of the new fully serializable {@AccessToken} interface
+## Replace `RefreshableAuthProvider` with {@link RefreshingAuthProvider} & make use of the new fully serializable {@link AccessToken} interface

 The old `RefreshableAuthProvider` was clunky to use.
-It was initially intended to make it easy to add refreshing to any existing {@AuthProvider} implementation, but that benefit never went past the basic {@StaticAuthProvider} wrapping.
+It was initially intended to make it easy to add refreshing to any existing {@link AuthProvider} implementation, but that benefit never went past the basic {@link StaticAuthProvider} wrapping.

-In turn, it is being removed and replaced by a standalone provider called {@RefreshingAuthProvider}
+In turn, it is being removed and replaced by a standalone provider called {@link RefreshingAuthProvider}
 which doesn't need to wrap another provider anymore.
 Its parameters are divided into two parts:

 - The static data, i.e. app credentials and refresh callback
-- The initial token data, which is just an {@AccessToken} object
+- The initial token data, which is just an {@link AccessToken} object

-The mentioned {@AccessToken} was changed from a class to a fully serializable interface.
+The mentioned {@link AccessToken} was changed from a class to a fully serializable interface.
 This has two implications:

-- On the downside, it loses a few convenience getters like `.isExpired` - use the free-standing functions like {@accessTokenIsExpired} instead.
+- On the downside, it loses a few convenience getters like `.isExpired` - use the free-standing functions like {@link accessTokenIsExpired} instead.
 - On the upside, you can now just write the data to a file/database/etc. and read it back from there without any manual conversion shenanigans.

 ```ts diff -1,3-18 +2,19-26